heystevegray/dev-portfolio-netlify-cms/content/til/the-double-tab.md

 description: Open new terminal tabs when you start your npm scripts
 image: assets/daniel-sessler-i_-owwnuw6w-unsplash.jpg
 tldr: >-
-  Open new terminal tabs for your development server and docker container, and open `http://localhost:3000` with one `npm` script.
+  Automatically open new tabs in your terminal, and open your browser to http://localhost:3000.
 First install the following developer dependencies:

   ```bash